aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     This stack may take up to an hour to complete.

-    Once the CloudFormation stack completes, this script initiates various other scripts to do the following:
+    Once the CloudFormation stack completes, switch back to the Cloud9 terminal to track the progress of the remaining steps.
+The ./deploy.sh script initiates various other scripts to do the following:

     1. Build the tenant application and tenant administration websites, and upload them to their corresponding S3 Bucket fronted by a CloudFront distribution